-- Identify the objectives, forms, duration, and scope of protection for different types of intellectual property. - Understand the global IP framework and India's compliance challenges. - Recognize the role of IP as a policy tool for national, economic, social, and cultural growth. - Gain knowledge of substantive laws and procedural mechanisms of IP in India. - Analyze recent national and global trends in intellectual property rights.
+- This course intends to cover - Identify the objectives, forms, duration, and scope of protection for different types of intellectual property. - Understand the global IP framework and India's compliance challenges. - Recognize the role of IP as a policy tool for national, economic, social, and cultural growth. - Gain knowledge of substantive laws and procedural mechanisms of IP in India.
+Analyze recent national and global trends in intellectual property rights.